ericps1/crts/README.md

 ##About:

-The Cognitive Radio Test System (CRTS) is intended to provide a flexible framework for over the air test and evaluation of cognitive radio networks.
+The Cognitive Radio Test System (CRTS) is intended to provide a flexible framework for over the air test and evaluation of cognitive radio (CR) networks.
-Users can configure networks of cognitive radios that use intelligent algorithms defined in a cognitive engine to optimize their performance and that of the network.
+Users can configure networks of CRs that use intelligent algorithms defined in a cognitive engine to optimize their performance and that of the network.

-In time, CRTS will be able to connect with any cognitive radio with only few modifications.
+In time, CRTS will be able to connect with any CR with only few modifications.
 As of now, CRTS can run with any custom cognitive engine developed through the provided Extensible Cognitive Radio (ECR) API.
-Through the ECR, developers can deploy real cognitive radios built from their custom cognitive engines and then evaluate their performance with CRTS.
+Through the ECR, developers can deploy real CRs built from their custom cognitive engines and then evaluate their performance with CRTS.
 By providing accessible and customizable waveforms, the ECR enables developers to focus on their true interests, cognitive engine algorithms, without being bogged in implementation of